-Here are 11 personal branding examples of successful people, most of who were creating a brand even before the days of the internet and are now focusing their efforts on creating personal branding online.
+Here are 11 examples of personal branding by successful authors, coaches, speakers, and CEOs who were creating a brand even before the days of the internet and are now focusing their efforts on creating personal branding online.

-Dave Austin, is a High-Performance Performance Coach, Founder of Extreme Focus, Co-Author of Be A Beast and Songwriting for Dummies.
-He’s built his personal brand through speaking gigs at prestigious venues like the UN, The Pentagon, Harvard and other organisations.
+Dave Austin, is a High-Performance Performance Coach, Founder of Extreme Focus, and Co-Author of Be a Beast, and Songwriting for Dummies.
+He’s built his personal brand through speaking gigs at prestigious venues like the UN, The Pentagon, Harvard, and other organizations.

 My brand has grown a lot through word-of-mouth, which is not always the fastest way.
 But I’ve gained the most recognition through my public speaking because I make sure I’m always providing value.
-Getting the opportunity to speak has given me the opportunity to connect to people soul-to-soul, heart-to-heart.
+Getting the opportunity to speak has allowed me to connect to people soul-to-soul, heart-to-heart.

-At Netilly we are able to win a lot of deals because I am the face of the company and people in my professional and personal network have a lot of trust in me.
+At Netilly we can win a lot of deals because I am the face of the company and people in my professional and personal network have a lot of trust in me.
 And that trust originates from my sharing the knowledge I have in my domain on social media platforms.

 The first and foremost step in building a personal brand was to decide the niche in which I wanted to start my business and gain as much knowledge about the domain as I could.
 The good thing is that now all the information that one needs is out there on the internet.

-Second important step was to leverage social media platforms to position myself as an authority and a thought leader in the niche.
-A lot of relevant content needs to be created and shared on social media including blogs, infographics and videos.
+The second important step was to leverage social media platforms to position me as an authority and a thought leader in the niche.
+A lot of relevant content needs to be created and shared on social media including blogs, infographics, and videos.

-Few aspects which I have not had the time to implement is to network within the niche with other thought leaders and influencers and taking out time to read and follow developments in the industry.
+A few aspects that I have not had the time to implement are networking within the niche with other thought leaders and influencers and taking out time to read and follow developments in the industry.

 The market in which we are operating is a crowded marketplace and there is cut-throat competition.
 So to be able to carve out a niche for your brand is really tough and challenging.

-Also the digital marketing space is so fast evolving that one needs to constantly keep up with the latest trends and have a thorough grip on the latest tools and technologies.
-One also needs to keep creating content that is creative, entertaining, informative and also connects with the audience.
+Also, the digital marketing space is so fast-evolving that one needs to constantly keep up with the latest trends and have a thorough grip on the latest tools and technologies.
+One also needs to keep creating content that is creative, entertaining, informative, and connects with the audience.